highgrav/taproot/languages/lexer/NOTES.md

-Lexing GF files is straightforward, since GF itself doesn't currently do any interpretive heavy lifting; like Babel, it simply transpiles to JavaScript.
+Lexing JSML files is straightforward, since GF itself doesn't currently do any interpretive heavy lifting; like Babel, it simply transpiles to JavaScript.
 Therefore, our primary concern is knowing the following:

 - Are we generating text that should be output as-is (HTML)?